 What is Inflammatory Breast Cancer?

 Inflammatory Breast Cancer (IBC) is a rare but aggressive form of breast cancer that usually presents with reddening and swelling of the skin rather than a distinctive mass.
 This type of breast cancer only accounts for 1% of all breast cancer cases in the United States.
-It is called inflammatory because the affected breast often appears swollen, red, and feels warm to the touch.
+It is called inflammatory because the affected breast often appears swollen, and red, and feels warm to the touch.
 IBC tends to grow and spread quickly, making early diagnosis and aggressive treatment essential.

 What is Metastatic Breast Cancer?

 Metastatic Breast Cancer occurs when cancer cells have spread beyond the breast and nearby lymph nodes to other parts of the body (stage IV breast cancer).
 The common areas of metastasis are the brain, liver, bones, and lungs.
-Breast cancer cells spread from the original tumor through the blood stream and the lymphatic system.
+Breast cancer cells spread from the original tumor through the bloodstream and the lymphatic system.
 Metastatic Breast Cance is considered advanced and may not be curable, but it can be managed with various treatments to extend life and improve quality of life.

 How does Breast Cancer Develop?